🌍Overseas Distributors Wanted

 What is the fastest delivery?

-If a refurbished used machine is in stock, delivery in as little as one week.
-New machines are made to order — discuss timing with us.
+If a refurbished used machine is in stock, delivery in as little as one week is possible.
+For new units, the No.2 (MT-2) can be delivered in as little as one week; No.1 and No.3 are made to order, so please discuss your preferred timing with us.

 Is leasing available?